 As well as locking and unlocking your car, the Display Key lets you access vehicle information remotely.
 See whether the doors are locked, schedule when your air conditioning should come on and check your fuel level, all from a distance of almost 1000ft.

 The stand-out feature, however, is support for remote control parking.
 With this, you can use your key fob as a remote control to inch your car forwards or backwards.
 It's perfect for tight spaces, when you don't want to shimmy alongside your car to and from the door.
-It's even possible to retrofit remote control parking in your BMW in compatible vehicles.
+Learn more about the abundant features of a Display Key.

 © BimmerTech 2011-current